-There are many possible users of the accounting information generated by a business.
+There are many possible users of the financial information generated by a business.
 The following list presents the more likely users:

-- Governments.
-The government entities in which a company does business may request the information in order to determine whether the firm paid the required amount of taxes.
+Governments.
+The government jurisdictions in which a company does business may request the information in order to determine whether the firm paid the required amount of taxes.

 In short, a large group of individuals and organizations need access to an organization’s financial information, which is why the accounting standards require the presentation of a rich set of information, both within a firm’s financial statements and the accompanying disclosures.